All Episodes

 It could come back in that same form.

-One of the points I've made throughout the past eight years, people have called here, and you know who you are, and you have weighed into me, and you have gotten extremely angry at me.
+One of the points I've made throughout the past eight years, people have called here and you know who you are and you have weighed into me and you have gotten extremely angry at me.

-They run as a conservatives and they get in there and they and they compromise so and I ask them point blank, what can they do?
+They run as the conservatives and they get in there and they compromise.

-If you are a conservative in the House, and your president is calling up Ted Kennedy to write the education bill and the immigration bill, what can they do?
+If you are a conservative in the House and your president is calling up Ted Kennedy to write the education bill and the immigration bill, what can they do?

 It is death to go against your own president.